reachtokarthik/D/WORKFLOW.md

   - Balances class distribution by generating more samples for underrepresented classes
   - Increases dataset size to improve model generalization

+#### Step 5: Image Normalization (`normalize.py`)
+- **Purpose**: Standardizes images for consistent processing
+- **Input**: Original images from `data/sorted` and augmented images from `data/augmented`
+- **Output**: Normalized images in `data/normalized`
+- **Process**:
+  - Resizes images to a standard dimension (224×224 pixels)
+  - Applies color normalization to account for staining variations
+  - Enhances contrast and reduces noise
+  - Standardizes pixel values to improve model convergence

 #### Step 6: Dataset Splitting (`split_dataset.py`)
 - **Purpose**: Divides data into training, validation, and test sets
-- **Input**: Augmented images from `data/augmented`
+- **Input**: Normalized images from `data/normalized` (falls back to `data/augmented` or `data/sorted` if needed)
 - **Output**: Split datasets in `data/split/train`, `data/split/val`, and `data/split/test`
 - **Process**:
+  - Intelligently searches for data in multiple directories
   - Performs stratified splitting to maintain class distribution
-  - Allocates approximately 70% for training, 15% for validation, and 15% for testing
+  - Allocates 80% for training, 10% for validation, and 10% for testing
   - Creates separate directories for each split while preserving class structure
   - Ensures no data leakage between splits
+  - Provides detailed verification of copied files

 ### Phase 2: Model Development